benmvp/benmvp.com/talks.md

 > ES.next, React, CSS Grid, Service Workers and other new technologies are getting all the attention within the frontend community.
 They enable us to easily build sophisticated UIs across all devices.
 But there are even more, lesser-known Web APIs that help us further blur the lines between browser and native apps!
 >
-> In this session geared towards frontend engineers of all skill levels, let’s learn about some Web APIs that you may have never heard of before!
-We’ll look at audio, video, interaction, and device diagnostic APIs — where they are supported and how you can apply them in your next project.
+> In this session geared towards frontend engineers of all skill levels, let's learn about some Web APIs that you may have never heard of before!
+We'll look at audio, video, interaction, and device diagnostic APIs — where they are supported and how you can apply them in your next project.

 ### You don't need JavaScript for that!